constantin-b/vimeotheque/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Added changelog file;
+* Solved bug that wasn't hiding the video when using the appropriate filter to prevent auto embedding in post content using the block editor.

 = 2.0 =
 * Plugin requires at least WordPress 5.2 and PHP 5.6;
 * Vimeotheque 2 functions as base for Vimeotheque PRO 2;